-Good plan verbiage provides group health plans the means to prudently manage their assets by clearly defining covered, non-covered, excluded and allowable charges.
+Good plan verbiage provides group health plans the means to prudently manage their assets by clearly defining covered, non-covered, excluded, and allowable charges.

 Our network’s Wrap PPO Network combines with (or “wraps around”) your selected Primary PPO network enabling maximum benefits and savings when your members’ claims fall outside your Primary PPO.
-We continually strive to provide the most extensive PPO wrap network coverage in the country, and deliver timely results through a single-source solution.
+We continually strive to provide the most extensive PPO wrap network coverage in the country and deliver timely results through a single-source solution.

 In adjunct to our Wrap Network strategy, our network can include our Negotiations program on an automated referral basis.
 Assuming our Wrap program is the last attempt at network reductions, all claims that remain out-of-network can be immediately assigned to one of our expert negotiators.
 Once in their hands, they will contact the provider to attempt a settlement on the claim.
-Of course, customized parameters are set upfront to accommodate clients’ specific needs such as the implementation of negotiation thresholds: for example “a minimum negotiated discount of X%”.
+Of course, customized parameters are set upfront to accommodate clients’ specific needs such as the implementation of negotiation thresholds: for example “a minimum negotiated a discount of X%”.

 On average, our network negotiates successful savings outcomes on over 50% of the cases we attempt, with average savings of ~22%.